-Paul George, nicknamed "PG-13", is an American professional basketball player currently playing for the Philadelphia 76ers in the NBA.
-He is a highly decorated player, having been selected as an NBA All-Star nine times.
-His exceptional skills have also earned him six All-NBA Team selections and four NBA All-Defensive Team selections, solidifying his reputation as one of the league's top talents on both offense and defense.
+Paul George, nicknamed "PG-13", is a professional basketball player currently playing for the Philadelphia 76ers in the NBA.
+He is celebrated as a nine-time NBA All-Star, six-time All-NBA Team member, and four-time NBA All-Defensive Team member, marking him as one of the league's top two-way players.

 On May 2, 1990, Paul Clifton Anthony George was born.
-He later became a professional basketball player.
+He would later become a professional basketball player in the NBA, nicknamed "PG-13".

-On August 9, 2007, Paul George committed to Pepperdine University after attending Teiosha's Midnight Madness event.
+On August 9, 2007, Paul George initially committed to Pepperdine University after attending Teiosha's Midnight Madness event.

-On February 9, 2009, Paul George scored a then career-high 29 points to lead the Fresno State Bulldogs to an 88–82 victory over Boise State.
+On February 9, 2009, Paul George scored a then career-high 29 points to lead Fresno State to an 88–82 victory over Boise State.

-On January 21, 2010, Paul George sprained his right ankle against Utah State and subsequently missed the next four games.
+On January 21, 2010, Paul George sprained his right ankle against Utah State, causing him to miss the next four games for Fresno State.

-In May 2010, mock drafts predicted that Paul George would be selected 12th overall by the Memphis Grizzlies.
+By May 2010, mock drafts, including those from Draft Express, ESPN.com, and The Hoops Report, predicted that Paul George would be selected 12th overall by the Memphis Grizzlies in the upcoming NBA draft.

 In 2010, Paul George made his NBA debut against the San Antonio Spurs, playing 23 minutes and scoring 4 points.

-In 2011, Paul George was named to the NBA All-Rookie Second Team after averaging 7.8 points, 3.7 rebounds, and 1.1 assists in his first season.
+In 2011, Paul George was named to the NBA All-Rookie Second Team, after averaging 7.8 points, 3.7 rebounds, and 1.1 assists in his first season.
+He was also one of two rookies to start for his team in the playoffs, where the Pacers lost to the Chicago Bulls.

-On February 3, 2012, Paul George recorded 30 points, 7 three-pointers made, 9 rebounds, 5 assists, 5 steals, and 1 blocked shot in a win against the Dallas Mavericks.
+On February 3, 2012, Paul George recorded an impressive stat line of 30 points, 7 three-pointers, 9 rebounds, 5 assists, 5 steals, and 1 blocked shot in a win against the Dallas Mavericks.

-On November 21, 2012, Paul George scored a career-high 37 points and made nine three-pointers in a victory against the New Orleans Hornets, breaking the franchise record for most 3-pointers made in a single game.
+On November 21, 2012, Paul George scored a career-high 37 points, including nine three-pointers, in a victory against the New Orleans Hornets.
+The nine 3-pointers broke the franchise record surpassing Hall of Famer Reggie Miller.

-In 2012, Paul George participated in the Slam Dunk Contest, showcasing his athleticism as a high-flyer.
+In 2012, Paul George participated in the Slam Dunk Contest, showcasing his athleticism.

-In 2012, Paul George worked with trainer Jerry Powell during the off-season to improve his ball-handling skills.
+In 2012, early in his career, Paul George worked on his ball handle with trainer Jerry Powell during the off-season.

-To cap off a great 2012–13 campaign, George was named to the All-NBA Third Team
+To cap off a great 2012-2013 campaign, George was named to the All-NBA Third Team.

-On February 13, 2013, Paul George recorded his first career triple-double in a victory over the Charlotte Bobcats, finishing with 23 points, 12 rebounds, and 12 assists.
+On February 13, 2013, Paul George recorded his first career triple-double with 23 points, 12 rebounds, and 12 assists in a victory over the Charlotte Bobcats.

-On May 13, 2013, Paul George was named to the NBA All-Defensive Second Team.
+On May 13, 2013, Paul George was named to the NBA All-Defensive Second Team, recognizing his defensive abilities.

-On September 25, 2013, the Indiana Pacers extended Paul George's contract, electing him to be their designated player.
+On September 25, 2013, the Indiana Pacers extended Paul George's contract, electing him to be their designated player, potentially worth around $90 million over 5 years.

 On December 2, 2013, Paul George scored a career-high 43 points, along with 3 rebounds and 3 assists, in a 106–102 loss to the Portland Trail Blazers.

-Following a Pacers' win on February 10, 2014, Nuggets head coach Brian Shaw called Paul George 'the best two-way player in the game'.
+Following the Pacers' win over the Denver Nuggets on February 10, 2014, Nuggets head coach Brian Shaw called Paul George "the best two-way player in the game".

-In August 2014, Paul George changed his uniform number from 24 to 13, adopting the moniker PG-13.
-He donated his old jerseys to his high school.
+In August 2014, Paul George changed his uniform number from 24 to 13, giving him the moniker of PG-13, and donated his old jerseys to his high school.

-During the 2014 off-season, on August 1, Paul George suffered a compound fracture of both bones in his lower right leg during a Las Vegas scrimmage for the US national team.
-He underwent surgery and was expected to miss the entire 2014-15 season, but returned to the Pacers lineup on April 5.
+During the 2014 off-season, Paul George suffered a compound fracture of both bones in his lower right leg during a Las Vegas scrimmage for the US national team on August 1.
+He underwent surgery and was likely to miss the entire 2014-15 season.

-In 2014, Paul George's contract extension with the Indiana Pacers was set to begin, which was a "5/30" designated player extension.
+In 2014, Paul George's contract extension with the Indiana Pacers was set to begin, making him their designated player.

 On April 16, 2016, Paul George played in his first playoff game since 2014, scoring 33 points in a Game 1 victory over the Toronto Raptors.

-Following the 2015–16 season, Paul George joined the United States national team for the 2016 Summer Olympics.
+Following the 2015-16 season, in 2016 Paul George joined the United States national team.

 In 2016, Paul George recovered from his injury to become an All-Star again and won an Olympic gold medal.